rory-bedford/equibind-score/README.md

 # Equibind score

 Equibind score can extract different feature graphs from equibind, then can pass them through a GNN to predict binding affinity (instead of docked pose as in the original equibind).
+To read the full write up, see 'Thesis.pdf'.

 ### Setup Environment